Preparing for your marriage-based immigrant visa consular interview

-Several years ago, CitizenPath launched an an innovative, online service to help our customers with Form I-864, Affidavit of Support.
+Several years ago, CitizenPath launched an an innovative, online service to help our customers prepare Form I-864, Affidavit of Support.
 The online service includes a calculator that helps make Form I-864 easy for anyone to prepare.
 This article explains how the service works and includes an Affidavit of Support sample created from the CitizenPath software.

 Many immigration attorneys consider the Affidavit of Support to be one of the most difficult U.S. Citizenship and Immigration Services (USCIS) forms to prepare.
-USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFEs) as a result of incorrectly prepared Affidavits of Support.
+USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFE) as a result of incorrectly prepared Affidavits of Support.
 This is significant.
 That’s because the intending immigrant’s green card application will be denied if the I-864 does not meet the requirements.

 Although step-by-step guides through Form I-130, Petition for Alien Relative, can be helpful, they rarely cover the important topics.
 And you can find the official set of I-130 instructions on the USCIS.gov website.
 This overview introduces some of the broader — and critically important — issues you won’t find in the I-130 instructions.
 Everybody’s case is unique – there is no simple set of filing instructions for Form I-130.